Foreign internal defense: Counterinsurgency in Iraq and Afghanistan

-The United States' avoidance of conflicts that could turn into insurgencies began to be noticed by terrorist leaders.
 In a 1997 interview with CNN, Osama bin Laden, then leader of Al Qaeda, said in reference to the US withdrawal in Somalia, "After a little resistance, the American troops left after achieving nothing...
 They left after some resistance from powerless, poor, unarmed people whose only weapon is the belief in Allah the Almighty,".
-On September 11, 2001 bin Laden orchestrated the deadliest terrorist attack ever carried out on United States soil.
-This attack shocked the United States out of its insurgency avoidance policy.
+On September 11, 2001, bin Laden orchestrated the deadliest terrorist attack ever carried out on United States soil.

-Shortly after the September 11th attacks, the United States deployed forces to Afghanistan to overthrow the Taliban government which was harboring bin Laden.
+Shortly after the September 11 attacks, the United States deployed forces to Afghanistan to overthrow the Taliban government which was harboring bin Laden.
 United States forces once again deployed superior technology, firepower, and tactics to defeat Taliban forces in a relatively short period.
 However, Afghanistan's history of a weak centralized government coupled with neighboring countries providing safe haven for Taliban leaders made the construction of a stable new government difficult.
 In 2006, there was a resurgence in Taliban insurgency in Afghanistan.

 The invasion of Iraq during Operation Iraqi Freedom saw many parallels to the invasion of Afghanistan during Operation Enduring Freedom.
 United States ground troops entered Iraq in March 2001.
-The initial invasion of Iraq was characterized by “shock and awe”.
+The initial invasion of Iraq was characterized by "shock and awe".
 Shock and awe was a tactic designed to demonstrate the overwhelming power of the United States to the Iraqi people through a display of unmatched artillery and air power.
 This tactic resulted in US forces occupying the capital of Iraq, Baghdad, within two weeks of the invasion.

 However, U.S forces encountered pockets of Sunni resistance in Baghdad and surrounding cities.
 This resistance marked the beginnings of the insurgency that has plagued US forces during its occupation of Iraq.
 Several factors including a failure to restore public utilities, the disbanding of the Iraqi military, and violence between US troops and Iraqi civilians led to increased resistance and the formation of insurgent groups.
 The United States' postwar plan did not adequately prepare the U.S. for an insurgency scenario.